tianle91/tianle91.github.io/_posts/2023-11-03-Are Ad Exchanges similar to Stock Exchanges.md

 - The number of buyers who may participate in the auctions is limited and so is the set of all possible ads that each buyer can produce bids for ([source](https://github.com/WICG/turtledove/blob/594a47a486aba70ab7c89cf90ffe1211355ae8cd/FLEDGE.md?plain=1#L252-L257)).
 - Bid generation also needs to complete within 50-500 ms ([source](https://github.com/WICG/turtledove/blob/594a47a486aba70ab7c89cf90ffe1211355ae8cd/FLEDGE.md?plain=1#L380))

 The plan now is to offload much of the Ad Exchange functionality to users' Chrome browsers in the name of privacy.
-Maybe the users will be happy enough with the privacy aspect that they'll ignore the fact that they're **literally running ad auctions to sell ads to themselves**?
+Maybe the users will be happy enough with the privacy aspect that they'll ignore the fact that **they're literally running ad auctions to sell ads to themselves**?

+But that's another topic for another day.